FranciscoTxz/API-NODE.JS-MYSQL/README.md

-# API with node and express working on mysql
+# Basic API created in node.js and express with mysql db

 This API is designed to help understand its basic functionalities.
 It is a simple project and does not have a high level of complexity.